Keep the “Save Our Bacon” Act Out of the Farm Bill

 The overuse of antibiotics in pork production worsens this crisis.
 According to FDA data, 89% of pork producers administer antibiotics through feed or water, and 27.1% of all medically important antibiotics sold in the United States are used in pork production.
 This contributes directly to the rise of antimicrobial resistance, a global public health threat that the World Health Organization has estimated is responsible for hundreds of thousands of deaths each year.

-Proposition 12 does not solve every problem in pork production, but it creates a floor below which the treatment of pregnant pigs cannot fall and reduces reliance on one of the most extreme forms of confinement in modern animal agriculture.
+State laws cannot solve every problem in pork production, but they can create a floor below which the treatment of pregnant pigs cannot fall and reduce reliance on one of the most extreme forms of confinement in modern animal agriculture.

 This concern is widely shared by veterinarians.
 In a survey of veterinary professionals, an estimated 82% of respondents found the use of gestation crates objectionable.